Get both CDs for just $19.95 (Plus $6.00 Shipping in the Continental U.S.) including a FREE 1964 Beatles Press Pass signed by Ed!

 We are certainly glad you dropped by to visit.
-It has been many years since we first traveled with The Beatles.
-In my broadcast journalism career we covered The Rolling Stones and The Dave Clark 5, just to name a few key rock bands of the time and we appreciate your continued interest and support.
+It has been many years since Ed first traveled with The Beatles.
+In Ed's broadcast journalism career he covered The Rolling Stones and The Dave Clark 5, just to name a few key rock bands of the time and we appreciate your continued interest and support.

-Please feel free to send me a line; Ed@EdRudy.com or follow us on FaceBook.
+Please feel free to send us a line; Ed Rudy

 Ed Rudy started in show business as “The Milkman” on The Milkman’s Matinee, 1010 WINS in New York City.
 He became “Slim the Mailman” on Big Joe’s Happiness Exchange on WMGM and hosted Club 770 on WABC in the 50’s.
 Later he was the celebrity interviewer the syndicated radio show Ed Rudy at the Celebrity Table live from The Pom Pom Café in New York City.
 In addition to hearing Ed’s booming voice on radio, fans began to see him on TV hosting the Video Variations variety show, The Decadence Show, and he was the announcer/second banana on the syndicated Steve Wight Variety Show from Al and Dicks restaurant nightclub in New York City and later from The Bell in New Jersey.
 Ed was also a reporter and columnist for the newspaper Show Business, New York Voice, Long Island Post, Entertainment World syndicated by Amusement Features Syndicate.
 He was a record producer as well, but it was due to his broadcasting for INS Radio News, Radio Pulsebeat News and UPI Radio that Ed Rudy, dubbed "The Fifth Beatle" by John Lennon, famously interviewed and traveled with The Beatles in 1964.